ovotech/bit-node-tools/packages/avro-ts-cli/README.md

 ## Deployment

 To deploy a new version, push to master and then create a new release.
 CircleCI will automatically build and deploy a the version to the npm registry.
-All package versions are synchronized, but it will only publish the versions of the packages that have changed.

 ## Contributing